yaydede/Bootcamp_book/docs/01-intro.md

 ## Data & Object Types

 R has a number of basic data types.

 **Numeric**: Also known as Double.
 The default type when dealing with numbers.
-1,1.0,42.5
+1,1.0,42.5\
-**Integer**: 1L,2L,42L
+**Integer**: 1L,2L,42L\
-**Complex**: 4 + 2i
+**Complex**: 4 + 2i\
 **Logical**: Two possible values: TRUE and FALSE.
-NA is also considered logical.
+NA is also considered logical.\
 **Character**:"a","Statistics","1plus2."

 R also has a number of basic data structures.
 A data structure is either **homogeneous** (all elements are of the same data type) or **heterogeneous** (elements can be of more than one data type): You can think each data structure as **data container** (object types) where you data is stored.
 Here are the main "container" or data structures.
 Think it as Stata or Excel spread-sheets.

 **Vector**: 1 dimension (column OR row) and homogeneous.
 That is every element of the vector has to be the same type.
-Each vector can be thought of as a variable.
+Each vector can be thought of as a variable.\
 **Matrix**: 2 dimensions (column AND row) and homogeneous.
-That is every element of the matrix has to be the same type.
+That is every element of the matrix has to be the same type.\
 **Data Frame**: 2 dimensions (column AND row) and heterogeneous.
 That is every element of the data frame doesn't have to be the same type.
 This is the main difference between a matrix and a data frame.
-Data frames are the most common data structure in any data analysis.
+Data frames are the most common data structure in any data analysis.\
 **List**: 1 dimension and heterogeneous.
-Data can be multiple data structures.
+Data can be multiple data structures.\
 **Array**: 3+ dimensions and homogeneous.

 ## R-Style Guide

 The idea is simple: your R code, or any other code in different languages, should be written in a readable and maintainable style.
 Here is a [blog](https://rpahl.github.io/r-some-blog/posts/r-style-guide/) by Roman Pahl that may help you develop a better styling in your codes.
 (You may find in some chapters and labs that my codes are not following the "good" styling practices.
 I am trying to improve!)

 # Vectors

 Many operations in R make heavy use of vectors.
-Possibly the most common way to create a vector in R is using the `c()` function, which is short for “combine.”
+Possibly the most common way to create a vector in R is using the `c()` function, which is short for "combine."
 As the name suggests, it combines a list of elements separated by commas.

 ```r